huginn/huginn/README.md

 ## What is Huginn?

 Huginn is a system for building agents that perform automated tasks for you online.
 They can read the web, watch for events, and take actions on your behalf.
-Huginn's Agents create and consume events, propogating events along a directed event flow graph.
+Huginn's Agents create and consume events, propagating events along a directed event flow graph.
 Think of it as Yahoo!
-Pipes plus ITTT, on your own server.
+Pipes plus IFTTT on your own server.
 You always know who has your data.
 You do.

 ![the origin of the name](doc/imgs/the-name.png)

-#### We're just getting started, but here are some of the things that you can do right now with Huginn:
+#### This is just getting started, but here are some of the things that you can do right now with Huginn:

 * Watch for air travel deals
 * List terms you care about and receive emails when their occurrence on Twitter changes drastically
 * Track the weather and get an email when it's going to rain (or snow) tomorrow
 * Follow your project names on Twitter and get updates when people mention them
-* Scrape websites and receive email when they change
+* Scrape websites and receive emails when they change
 * Track your location over time

 ## Examples